nautsio/nomad-ok/slides/slides.md

 - *Are jobs correctly transferred to other nodes?*

 !SUB

-# Master failures (Bastiaan)
+# Master failures
 - *Can scheduling still continue?*

 !SUB

-# Machine failures (Bastiaan)
+# Machine failures
-- can scheduling still continue?
+- *Can scheduling still continue?*
-- are jobs correctly transferred to other nodes?
+- *Are jobs correctly transferred to other nodes?*

 !SLIDE
 # Review

 !SLIDE
 # Drinks